 Kai Hansen left Helloween after the release of the successful Keeper Of The Seven Keys II album and together with Ralf Scheepers formed Gamma Ray in 1989.
 Hansen had left Helloween due to interpersonal difficulties with guitarist Michael Weikath and a dislike for touring which had made his stay unbearable.
 In fact, in early Gamma Ray interviews, he would hint that the band would not be touring much.
 Uwe Wessels and drummer Matthias Burchardt completed the band and the act signed with Noise as Hansen was already tied to the label via Helloween.

 The debut features Uli Kusch and maintains Hansen's trademark speed metal style.
-It also features songs written for Helloween.
-Surprisingly the band sells 250,000 copies without much effort.
-The rhythm section is changed in 1993 (Kusch ends up in Helloween!) and is followed by Scheepers' departure who not only is having personal problems with Hansen but has also secretly applied for the Judas Priest vocalist slot.
-Hansen returns to his role as the singer (similar to the early Helloween days) and Noise releases Land Of The Free.
-Schlachter switches to bass and the band moves on to Somewhere Out In Space.
+It also featured songs written for Helloween.
+Surprisingly the band sold 250,000 copies without much effort.
+The rhythm section was changed in 1993 (Kusch ended up in Helloween!) and was followed by Scheepers' departure who not only was having personal problems with Hansen but had also secretly applied for the Judas Priest vocalist slot.
+Hansen returned to his role as the singer (similar to the early Helloween days) and Noise released Land Of The Free.
+Schlachter switched to bass and the band moved on to Somewhere Out In Space.

 Hansen had also spent a couple of years in the Iron Savior side project before leaving due to a lack of time.
+Halfway through its 1999 German tour Gamma Ray vocalist Kai Hansen experienced problems with his vocals resulting in the cancellation of two shows.
+Following a earthquake in Greece, the promoter for the Gamma Ray tour decided to postpone the shows out of fear of a similar occurrence.
 In 2000 Gamma Ray released a two-disc compilation called Blast From The Past featuring new and old songs resung by Hansen.
 The band announced its first American date as support for Blind Guardian at Prog Power festival in November of 2002.
 Simultaneously band and label began re-releasing the band's albums with bonus songs.
 Henjo Richter was injured on a ferry from Sweden to Finland after falling down a set of stairs in early 2006.
 He was temporarily replaced by Kasperi Heikkinen from the Finnish Gamma Ray tribute band Guardians Of Mankind.
 Gamma Ray’s next album was called Land Of The Free Part II and was issued by the band’s new label, SPV.
 The CD was a concept piece and the follow-up to 1995’s Land Of The Free disc.
 The new album, which was issued in November, contained 65 minutes of music and was supported via a tour with Helloween, which was the former home of Gamma Ray founder Kai Hansen.
 Helloween and Gamma Ray were touring North America together in October, 2008.
 The band issued a DVD called Hell Yeah – The Awesome Four culled from footage filmed in Montreal, Canada.
 Gamma Ray released a new album, To The Metal, on January 29th, 2010 through earMUSIC/Edel.
 A limited edition version featured a 60-minute DVD.
 Gamma Ray was touring Japan in March.
 The band’s schedule also forced drummer Zimmerman to make a choice and leave Freedom Call in order to dedicate himself to Gamma Ray.
 Due to a retinal detachment, Gamma Ray guitarist Henjo Richter was hospitalized in March, 2010 and underwent surgery on March 16th.
 The band cancelled several shows in Germany.
 Kasperi Heikkinen of Amberian Dawn and the Finnish Gamma Ray cover band Guardians Of Mankind was a temporary replacement for Henjo Richter.
 Gamma Ray singer and guitarist Kai Hansen would perform with Avantasia on its tour of Europe in November and December of 2010.
 In support of its studio album To The Metal!, Gamma Ray would perform five shows at the start of 2011 in North America.
 These began in NYC on the 28th of January.
 Set for release in the US and Canada on May 31st of 2011 through Armoury Records/Eagle Rock Entertainment, Skeletons & Majesties was a collection of songs the band had gathered from previous albums represented in two completely different styles.
 There was a karaoke style song, a rare track called Wannabees from the To The Metal 7” and several rarities.
 Former Helloween and subsequently Unisonic singer Michael Kiske joined his Unisonic band-mate and Gamma Ray frontman Kai Hansen at Gamma Ray's concert on April 28th, 2011 at the Zeche club in Bochum, Germany and performed three songs, Future World, A While In Dreamland and Time To Break Free.
 Guitarist Henjo Richter was forced to not be a part of the band's appearance on the Sweden Rock Cruise in October of 2011.
 He had a bike accident.
 The band was forging ahead.
 Gamma Ray parted ways with drummer Dan Zimmermann in the summer of 2012 and replaced him with Michael Ehré (Firewind, Uli Jon Roth, Metalium, etc.).
 Gamma Ray would unleash Skeletons & Majesties Live as a two-CD package in December of 2012 through Eagle Rock imprint Armoury Records.
 Set for North American release on December 4th, 2012, Skeletons & Majesties Live was a near two-hour album spanning the band’s history.
 A DVD version would be released in January, 2013.
 Skeletons & Majesties Live was recorded and filmed during the band’s 2011 European tour at the Z7 in Pratteln, Switzerland.
 Gamma Ray would release a new EP entitled Master Of Confusion on March 15th, 2013 through earMUSIC.
 A full-length, called Empire Of The Undead, was due later in that year through earMUSIC.
 Empire Of The Undead was out in 2014.
 The title track had appeared on the single/EP Master Of Confusion, which was released in 2013 and served as precursor to the forthcoming full-length.
 In addition to Kai Hansen the band recruited Frank Beck, who had worked with the band since 2014, to be the band’s second vocalist.
 The move freed up band founder Hansen to put less stress on his vocals.

 Helloween was rejoined by ‘80s’ members singer Michael Kiske and guitarist Kai Hansen for a world tour in 2017 and 2018.
 Using the Pumpkins United monicker, the tour would also feature Helloween singer Andi Deris and guitarist Sascha Gerstner performing songs from throughout the band’s catalogue.
 Unity was a new project founded by guitarist Henjo Richter and drummer Michael Ehré of Gamma Ray.
 The band signed a deal with Steamhammer/SPV and is recording its debut album for an early 2017 release.